erickbytes/lofipython/content/blog/troubleshooting-tracebacks-to-resurrect-a-web2py-app.rst

 and HTML files were after not seeing it for 5+ years.
 It took some time to remember the folder structure of a web2py project.

-One thing I like about web2py is that once it is installed, the devlopment server is easily started by running the web2py.py file:
+One thing I like about web2py is that once it is installed, the development server is easily started by running the web2py.py file: